Semi-supervised cross-lingual speech emotion recognition: Introduction

 \section{Introduction}

-Speech emotion recognition (SER) is a fundamental aspect of computational paralinguistics as it concerns the analysis of the non-verbal elements of speech \cite{schuller2013computational}.
-SER, which aims to infer the emotional state of a speaker \cite{el2011survey}, could support a wide range of applications, including human-computer interaction \cite{schuller2013computational}, healthcare \cite{tumanova2020effects}, and public safety \cite{lefter2017aggression}.
-Existing SER models have achieved satisfactory level results for valence/arousal estimation \cite{xiao2016speech} and emotion classification \cite{scheidwasser2022serab} when the training and test data are from the same corpus.
-However, the performance of the previous models degrades when applied to new corpora of same/different languages due to the domain shift \cite{feraru2015cross}.
+SER is a fundamental aspect of computational paralinguistics as it concerns the analysis of the non-verbal elements of speech \citep{schuller2013computational}.
+SER, which aims to infer the emotional state of a speaker \citep{el2011survey}, could support a wide range of domains, including human-computer interaction \citep{schuller2013computational}, healthcare \citep{tumanova2020effects}, and public safety \citep{lefter2017aggression}.
+For instance, SER systems could be employed in interactive dialogue systems to make them empathetic \citep{bertero2016real}, in healthcare systems for the diagnosis of disorders and diseases \citep{hansen2022generalizable}, and in commercial applications for detecting customer satisfaction in call-centers and by employment agencies to find suitable candidates \citep{perez2021user}.
+Existing SER models have achieved satisfactory results for valence/arousal estimation \citep{xiao2016speech} and emotion classification \citep{scheidwasser2022serab} when the training and test data are from the same corpus.
+However, the performance of these models degrades when applied to new corpora of same/different languages due to domain shift \citep{feraru2015cross}.
+This problem occurs mainly in real-world scenarios where the people using a given SER system may differ or speak languages other than those used to train the system.

-Numerous approaches have been proposed to reduce the domain shift problem for cross-corpus or cross-lingual SER which consists in the elimination or reduction of the difference between the source and target data distribution~\cite{cai2021unsupervised,tamulevivcius2020study}.
-Supervised Domain Adaptation (SDA) methods for SER exploit labeled utterances of the target corpus to adapt the recognition model to work properly on the new set of data~\cite{neumann2018cross,zhou2019transferable,tamulevivcius2020study}.
-The previous methods require the new language utterances to be labeled, which may not be possible as their collection is expensive.
+Over the years, several methodologies have been developed to speed up the adaptation of a pre-trained system to new people or a new language by leveraging semi-supervised/incremental learning~\citep{zhang2016enhanced} and transfer learning~\citep{feraru2015cross}.
+Numerous approaches have been proposed to reduce the domain shift problem for cross-corpus or cross-lingual SER, namely eliminate or reduce the difference between the source and target data distribution~\citep{cai2021unsupervised,tamulevivcius2020study}.
+Most of these approaches are based on deep learning techniques as they generally prove to be more effective than traditional machine learning techniques also for SER~\citep{tamulevivcius2020study}.
+Supervised Domain Adaptation (SDA) methods for SER exploit labeled utterances of the target corpus to adapt the recognition model to work properly on the new set of data~\citep{neumann2018cross,zhou2019transferable,tamulevivcius2020study}.
+However, these methods require the new language utterances to be labeled, which may not be possible as their collection is expensive.
 Therefore, a more practical solution is Unsupervised Domain Adaptation (UDA) which only demands unlabeled utterances from the new language.
-Many UDA methods try to reduce the distribution shift between the source and target languages~\cite{latif2019unsupervised,cai2021unsupervised,li2021unsupervised,ocquaye2021cross}.
+Many UDA methods try to reduce the distribution shift between the source and target languages~\citep{latif2019unsupervised,cai2021unsupervised,li2021unsupervised,ocquaye2021cross}.